A white Pug isn’t one of the colors accepted by the American Kennel Club (AKC) breed standard.

 Sadly, due to the many health problems affecting Pugs, which seriously compromise their welfare, we cannot recommend them as pets.

-Where white Pugs are created by selective breeding for pale fawn coats, these health problems are likely to be made even worse.
+When white Pugs are created by selective breeding for pale fawn coats, these health problems are likely to be made even worse.

-White Pugs created by crossing with other breeds may not have the same temperament as purebred Pugs, but they are the most likely to be healthier.
+White Pugs created by crossing with other breeds may not have the same temperament as purebred Pugs.
+But they are the most likely to be healthier.

 What do you think of white Pugs?